technion/matasano_challenge/README.md

 technion@lolware.net

-Current status: Set one completed.
+Current status: All of set one and set two completed.